top of page

 • Human created content is very effective

-• Shows to increase comprehension
+• Shown to increase comprehension

 • Automatic simplifiers are not tested, and often don’t preserve meaning